-As I mentioned in the “where to stay without a car” section, the Hotel Panorama is the best choice for accommodation in the city, to keep you right in the thick of things at all times.
+As I mentioned in the “where to stay without a car” section, the Hotel Panorama is the best choice for accommodation with a free parking in the city, to keep you right in the thick of things at all times.

 With July being the height of the season for destinations like this, there is plenty going on across the island to keep you entertained.
 That said, if I had to narrow it down to a single destination for visiting at this time of year, I would go with Sardinia’s capital of Cagliari.

 The reason for this is that there are two festivals occurring in the region at this time: the Ross Tango Art Festival in the city and the Sagra Delle Pesche peach festival in the nearby village of San Sperate.